|

 - Reduced field of vision (particularly peripheral vision)

 If any of these occur, get an eye specialist as quickly as possible.
-Identifying optic atrophy symptoms early improves chances of preserving vision through timely intervention.
+Identifying optic atrophy symptoms early improves the chances of preserving vision through timely intervention.

 Physicians employ a mix of eye and imaging examinations to screen whether atrophy of the optic nerve is occurring and what its cause would be.
-Equipment employed for typical tests is:

 - Ophthalmic Exam: An in-depth study of your optic nerve and retina.